 (Performers — individual and bands — are listed in alphabetical order.
-The Virginian Cast Members are shown in red below.
-The Look-A-Likes are at the end of the page.)
+The Look-A-Likes are at the end of the Celebrities page.)

 The members of 3 Trails West are passionate about vintage Western Music.
 We’ve dug deep to uncover recordings that got left in the dust.
 Our journey has taken us down some old rutted swales, “Trails Less Traveled”, you might say.
 We hope our music sounds familiar in the way that only a good Cowboy song can; like putting on a favorite shirt, a little faded and frayed at the color, but more comfortable for the wear.

 Started in central Kansas by brothers Roger Eilts and Leo Eilts, the band is currently based in the Kansas City area.
 3 Trails West is best known for their complex vocalizations inspired by Sons of the Pioneers, and has performed coast to coast for different concert venues and local watering holes.

 Roger Eilts plays rhythm guitar/lead and sings harmony vocals.
 Leo Eilts keeps the beat on the upright bass and sings harmony vocals.
 Marvin Gruenbaum keeps the music dancing with his fiddle.
 Jim Winters sings lead while playing guitar.
 Ken Lovernadds his amazing accordion while Bill Dye compliments the band playing steel guitar and guitar.